 There are a number of creatures and shapes that we, as humans are highly familiar with whether we are consciously aware of them or not.
 From the Nautilus to the Fibonacci Sequence to the human body, we are inherently drawn to the forms and patterns of nature because not only are they natural, these bio designs make us feel better.

-This applies at home just as it applies to the workplace and frankly, anywhere from dark, windowless conference rooms to hospitals.
-As author Emma Loewe notes in her article for mbg Planet (mind-body-green planet)
+This wisdom, backed by research applies at home just as it applies to the workplace and frankly, anywhere from dark, windowless conference rooms to hospitals to hotels to restaurants.
+As author Emma Loewe notes in her article for mbg Planet (mind-body-green planet):

 The United States Green Building Council is on board with the concept of biophilic design for human wellness and well-being too.
 They are offering sessions on how biophilic design affects the human brain and human well-being and productivity.
 They also address the economic impact of these human behaviors is presented, and the value of moss walls as a specific biophilic design solution.
 We’re using their words here not, ours, the USGBC states, “Compared to some other biophilic design solutions, moss walls are affordable, require no light and no irrigation.”

-So if you are questioning the importance of the role that nature can play in your well-being, you need ask no more.
+Now that you understand the “bio” terms that are now part of the daily vernacular of architects, designers, and now students, you need not question the importance of the role that nature can play in your well-being invirtually any environment.
 The studies and research confirming the value of biophilic design will continue and at The Fat Plant Society, we’ll keep building green walls and developing more, unique ways to bring real nature into the spaces in which we live and work.

 As Always, Yours in the Love of All Things Green,